Your Guide to Manufactured Home Utility Systems

-If a short or an overload condition occurs on a circuit protected by a GFCI, the GFCI "trips" and disrupts the flow of current through that circuit.
-Once the GFCI trips to the "off" position due to a fault in the circuit, the receptacles that it services will not operate.
-The reset button on the GFCI will reactivate it.
-You should periodically test the operation of each GFCI by pressing the "test" button.
-When you press the reset button.
+If a short or an overload condition occurs on a circuit protected by a GFCI, the GFCI "trips" and disrupts the flow of current through that circuit by switching to the "off" position.
+The receptacles that it services will not operate until you press the reset button.

-If a handheld electrical appliance were to fall into the water, these types of circuits should trip.
+If a handheld electrical appliance were to fall into the water, for example, the GFCI circuit should trip.
 However, electrical devices can be extremely dangerous and caution should still be exercised.
-In the event that an electrical device falls into water, do not reach into the water to retrieve it, even if it is connected to a GFCI receptacle.
+If an electrical device falls into water, do not reach into the water to retrieve it — even if it is connected to a GFCI receptacle.
 Always unplug the device before retrieving it from the water.
-Always use caution when using any type of electrical device near any water.
+Always use caution when using electrical devices near water, and never use electrical devices when you’re standing or sitting in water.

 Gas Supply System

 Your home’s water heater, furnace, oven, and other home appliances may be gas-powered.
 If your manufactured home is equipped with bottled gas for cooking, heating, or both, use extreme caution before turning on the gas at the cylinder.
 All appliance valves must be closed.
 If the home has been in transit, all fuel lines, connections, and appliance valves must be checked before and after opening the cylinder valve.